Coherent Electric-Field Control of Orbital state in a Neutral Nitrogen-Vacancy Center: Methods

 The phonon sideband of NV$^0$ and NV$^-$ is collected and measured using a single-photon counter (SPCM-AQRH-14-FC, Excelitas).
-For the time-resolved photoluminescence measurements, the signal from the single-photon counter is sent to a time-resolved single-photon counter (Picoharp300, PicoQuant).
-The time-bin is set to be 512 ps.
+For the time-resolved photoluminescence measurements, the signal from the single-photon counter is sent to a time-resolved single-photon counter (Picoharp300, PicoQuant) and the time-bin is set to be 512 ps.

-\subsection{DC and ac electronics for measurements}
+\subsection{DC and AC electronics for measurements}

-The dc voltages are generated using an arbitrary waveform generator (M3202A, Keysight).
-The voltages are amplified using amplifiers (EVAL-ADHV4702-1CPZ, Analog Devices).
-The microwave voltages up to 16 GHz ($>$ 25 GHz for a single channel) are generated using another arbitrary waveform generator (M8195A, Keysight).
-The microwave voltages are amplified using an amplifier (ZVE-3W-183+, Mini Circuits).
-The microwave power at the sample is estimated using a network analyzer (P9373A, Keysight).
+The DC voltages are generated using an arbitrary waveform generator (M3202A, Keysight), and the voltages are amplified using amplifiers (EVAL-ADHV4702-1CPZ, Analog Devices).
+The microwave voltages of up to 16 GHz ($>$ 25 GHz for a single channel) are generated using another arbitrary waveform generator (M8195A, Keysight), and the microwave voltages are amplified using an amplifier (ZVE-3W-183+, Mini Circuits).
+Additionally, the microwave power at the sample is estimated using a network analyzer (P9373A, Keysight).
 The loss inside the cryostat is estimated from the reflection coefficient, $S_{11}$, inside the cryostat.
-Assuming equal energy loss on the way to the sample and on the way back, half of $S_{11}$ corresponds to the loss between the input port and the sample.
+Assuming equal energy loss on the way to the sample and back, half of $S_{11}$ corresponds to the loss between the input port and sample.